rutherford-nj/www.rutherfordboronj.com/resident-info/snow-emergency-info.md

 **9.** The Police Department reminds residents that no one can place any object, including but not limited to chairs, traffic cones, garbage cans, etc., into the street with the intent to save a parking space.
 Waste containers placed into the street for garbage and recycling purposes shall not be viewed as a violation of Ordinance 56-2.

-**10.** A detailed list of all of the snow emergency streets is posted on the Borough’s web site at www.rutherfordboronj.com, under “Snow Emergency”.
-Borough Officials look forward to your continued cooperation in the event of an impending snow storm so that our Department of Public Works, along with Police Department, Ambulance Corps and the Fire Department can better serve you during and after a snow storm.